dlebansais/NotNullReflection/README.md

 # NotNullReflection

-Proxy for System.Reflection with no null references whatsoever.
+Encapsulation of `System.Reflection` with no null references whatsoever.

 ## Supported types